Neckpinch dynamics for asymmetric surfaces evolving by mean curvature flow: Introduction

 In this paper, we study the motion of cylindrical surfaces under mean curvature flow (\textsc{mcf}).
 Specifically, we investigate the asymptotics of finite-time singularity formation for such surfaces, without assuming rotational symmetry or positive mean curvature.

 There is a rich literature on \textsc{mcf} singularity formation, one far too vast to be fully acknowledged here.
 Neckpinch singularities for rotationally symmetric $2$-dimensional surfaces were first observed by Huisken \cite{Huisken90}; this was generalized to higher dimensions by Simon \cite{Simon90}.
 Asymptotic properties of a solution approaching a singularity were studied by Angenent--Vel\'{a}zquez \cite{AV97}, who obtained rigorous asymptotics for nongeneric Type-II ``degenerate neckpinches,'' and derived formal matched asymptotics for (conjecturally generic) Type-I singularities.
 Rigorous asymptotics for the Type-I case were recently obtained by two of the authors \cite{GS09}.
 The corresponding result for Type-I Ricci flow neckpinches was obtained by Angenent and another of the authors \cite{AK07}.
 For the Type-II Ricci flow case, see \cite{AIK11}.\footnote{Note that what we call the ``inner region'' in this paper is called the ``intermediate region'' in \cite{AIK11} and \cite{AK07}.} These asymptotic analyses all use the hypothesis of rotational symmetry in essential ways.

 A different approach is the surgery program of Huisken and Sinestrari \cite{HS09}, which shows that singularities of $2$-convex immersions $\mathcal{M}^n\subset\mathbb{R}^{n+1}$ with $n\geq3$ are either close to round $\mathbb{S}^n$ components or close to ``necklike'' $\mathbb{S}^{n-1}\times I$ components; this program does not involve asymptotics or require symmetry hypothesis.
+Yet another approach studies weak solutions that extend past the singularity time.
+See existence results of Brakke \cite{Brakke78}, Evans--Spruck \cite{ES91}, and Chen--Giga--Goto \cite{CGG91}, as well as recent classification results by Colding--Minicozzi \cite{CM09}.